-When trails are retired, the ends must be blocked.
-This can be accomplished with impassable brush piles and arrows pointing in the desired direction.
-Over time, vegetation overtakes the discontinued trail.
+When trails are retired, the ends must be obstructed.
+This may be accomplished with impassable brush piles and arrows pointing in the desired direction.
+Over time, vegetation obscures the discontinued trail.

 The Trails Map (page 10) in this management plan depicts the updated version of the trails network, which now totals 3.7± miles.
 Trails that are to be retired or rerouted are not illustrated.
 The planned trail reorganization eliminates several stream crossings and over 500 feet of wetland passages.